NAU-IoT/CSVtoSQL/README.md

   - Change into cloned directory `cd CSVtoSQL`
   - Modify configuration.py to match your current implementation `nano configuration.py`
     - Refer to comments for necessary changes
-  - OPTIONAL: To change the docker containers time zone, edit line XX in the Dockerfile.
+  - OPTIONAL: To change the docker containers time zone, edit line 19 in the Dockerfile.
 A list of acceptable time zones can be found at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
   - Build docker image in /CSVtoSQL directory `docker build -t csv2sql .` this may take a while
   - Create a directory in a convenient location to store the docker volume.
 For example: `mkdir /logs`
   - Create a volume to store data inside the directory created in the previous step `docker volume create --driver local